-LAST WEEK, Kelley said in a statement that the newly discovered burglaries had been "limited" in number and confined to a period of several months in 1972 and 1973, during the tenure of L. Patrick Gray III, who was acting director of the bureau after its director, J. Edgar Hoover, died in May 1972.
-But the FBI source, who asked to remain anonymous, said that such breakins were committed by the "hundreds" over the past five years in New York City and elsewhere, and that the practice continued until as recently as last April.
+In a statement last week, Kelley said the newly discovered burglaries had been "limited" in number and confined to a period of several months in 1972 and 1973, in the tenure of L. Patrick Gray II, who was acting director of the bureau after its longtime director, J. Edgar Hoover, died in May, 1972.

+But the FBI source, who asked to remain anonymous, said that such break-ins were committed by the "hundreds" over the past five years in New York City and elsewhere, and that the practice continued until as recently as last April.